UvaCsl/HemoCell/doc/README.md

 ## Building the docs

-To build the docs ensure that `Doxygen` is kvailable on the system and that `Sphinx` and its requirements given in `doc/requirements.txt` are available in the current Python environment.
+To build the docs ensure that `Doxygen` is available on the system and that `Sphinx` and its requirements given in `doc/requirements.txt` are available in the current Python environment.
 After activating your local virtual environment, these can be installed as `pip install -r requirements.txt`.